subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 "To illustrate why the dot products get large, assume that the components of q and k are independent random variables with mean 0 and variance 1.
 Their dot product will have a mean of 0 and variance of dk"

-More importantly the we need to keep the dot product controlled because of the subsequent application of softmax.
+More importantly  we need to keep the magnitude of the dot product controlled because of the subsequent application of softmax.

 {% highlight python %}
 def softmax(x):